5 Key Indicators of a Successful Unified Monitoring Strategy

 As Gartner notes in a recent APMdigest article, “IT departments no longer just keep the lights on but are also strategic deliverers of services, whether sourced internally or external to the organization.
 They must position specific workloads based on business, regulatory and geopolitical impacts.
 As organizations’ customers and suppliers grow to span the globe, infrastructure, and operations leaders must deliver on the idea that ‘infrastructure is everywhere.’”

 Given that boundaries are shifting, network operations (NetOps) teams tasked with managing and optimizing worldwide networks require granular visibility into that infrastructure.
-In the midst of all this change, enterprises looking to improve network performance and efficiency need to reassess their monitoring strategy and be prepared to make changes.
-Here are several key performance indicators of a successful unified monitoring strategy:
+In the midst of all this change, enterprises looking to improve network performance and efficiency need to reassess their network monitoring strategy and be prepared to make changes.
+Here are several key performance indicators of a successful unified network monitoring strategy:

 1. The ability to overcome challenges associated with supporting strategic business initiatives such as cloud-first and proactive global monitoring.
 For example, a “cloud-first” approach is designed to reduce operationally and IT solution development costs, but it can create significant visibility problems for NetOps, such as limited insight into current availability, network latency, DNA latency and response times with path analysis to indicate where issues may be occurring.
 Furthermore, new technologies like SD-WAN are fundamentally changing how WANs are built and operated, but they don’t function in a vacuum.
 They require visibility into end-to-end workflows across the entire network to ensure complete application performance, proper ISP monitoring, troubleshooting and more.
 As these new initiatives are rolled out, their success depends heavily on IT’s understanding of their impact to the network and whether or not NetOps has the proper monitoring solutions in place.

 2. Utilizing the hybrid network approach with multi-vendor and multi-domain environments to create inter-connected communities that extend monitoring beyond the enterprise firewall perimeter.
 For instance, it’s critical to have visibility into latency and path quality for Amazon Web Services (AWS) virtual private cloud (VPC) with VPN (virtual private network) connectivity from your private data center.
 The reality is that most enterprise networks are hybrid – and becoming more so with each passing year.
 You need tools that allow you to monitor performance across disparate IT environments – all the way from the data center to the WAN edge and end points – and you need to be able to take immediate action based on that information.
-This is a cornerstone of a truly unified monitoring strategy.
+This is a cornerstone of a truly unified network monitoring strategy.

 3. Leveraging open APIs for integrated IT systems support that requires minimal customization.
 For example, LiveNX Alerts allow IT, teams, to gather semantic data about site, time and trigger events, which allow them to better manage network performance.
 In the same vein, the automated creation of a ServiceNow incident ID (trouble ticket) with network data can allow NetOps teams to engage quickly to isolate and fix issues.
 APIs are the new normal in terms of systems integration, but they do not remove the need for telemetry data directly from the network devices for near real-time status updates.